teabranch/amazon-chat-completions-server/docs/development.md

 ---
+description: Development guide for extending and customizing Open Bedrock Server Server
 layout: default
+nav_order: 6
 title: Development Guide
-nav_order: 6
-description: "Development guide for extending and customizing Amazon Chat Completions Server"
 ---

 # Development Guide

 {: .no_toc }

-Guide for developers who want to extend, customize, or contribute to the Amazon Chat Completions Server.
+Guide for developers who want to extend, customize, or contribute to the Open Bedrock Server Server.
 {: .fs-6 .fw-300 }

 ## Table of contents

 {: .no_toc .text-delta }

 1. TOC
    {:toc}

 ---